China Visa Mail Service

 2. A photocopy of the passport’s info page.

-3. A completed and duly signed China Visa Application Form without any unanswered questions, with a recent passport photo glued to the photo place in the form.
+3. A completed and duly signed China Visa Application Form without any unanswered questions, with a recent passport photo.
+Click to fill in China visa application form

 4. Documents to support your purpose for the planned visit in China, such as round-way air tickets and hotel reservations.